Skip to content

 Escapes regex patterns for HAProxy's double-quoted context:

-{%- from "util-regex-sanitize" import sanitize_regex -%}
+{%- import "util-regex-sanitize" for sanitize_regex -%}

 {{ sanitize_regex("^/api/v[0-9]+$") }}